How To Write A Wedding Speech: Advice From The Experts

 If and when you choose to change your surname, you will likely be faced by the enormous mountain of post-wedding admin; such as informing the government, your workplace, your bank, and so much more.

-That’s why, we’ve partnered with NameSwitch: the go-to service provider that helps you change your name with ease.
+That’s why, we’ve partnered with NameSwitch: the go-to service provider that helps you change your name with ease in the UK.

 This is the most traditional & common route that couples opt for, and one that we have seen historically through generations.
 In heterosexual relationships, it is often most common for the woman to take on the man’s surname, however, we have increasingly seen instances where the man takes on the woman’s surname too.